CallumHoughton18/nand2tetris-in-dotnet/README.md

 Not the best solution, but it works well enough to use against their test files which is how they expect you to test the generated .asm files anyway

+## Grid Drawer in Jack

+In the `GridDrawerInJack` directory there are some Jack files which can be compiled and ran in the VM Emulator.
+This application draws a grid on the screen and allows the user to move the cursor with the arrow keys and fill cells to create drawings.

+## JackCompiler in C#

+Currently, the first half of the compiler is complete, so the compiler outputs the correct XML for the tokenizer and CompilationEngine.

+### Considerations

+As described in the nand2tetris course, the compiler is wrote ASSUMING the Jack input file is syntactically correct.
+As a lot more considerations would need to be added to do error handling gracefully, which is outside the scope of the course.
+I've added some minor error handling for when the input is massively off.

+This implementation of the compiler is also not reliant on the XML data format.
+Instead, the internal data structures, a token list and a parser tree, are able to be outputted as XML to run tests that validate the output.

+### Tests

+Tests for the compiler can be found in the JackCompiler.Core.Tests project.
+The tests assert that the generated XML is equivalent to the expected XML files provided by the nand2tetris course, ignoring whitespace.